Connect with others who understand.

 Written by Ali Gies, D.P.T.

-Ankylosing spondylitis is a progressive form of inflammatory arthritis.
-In AS, the immune system mistakenly attacks the spine, leading to pain and joint damage.
-AS is also referred to as radiographic axial spondyloarthritis or radiographic axSpA.
+Ankylosing spondylitis (AS) is a chronic, progressive form of inflammatory arthritis.
+In AS, the immune system mistakenly attacks the spine and sacroiliac joints (the joints connecting the lower spine to the pelvis), leading to pain and joint damage.
+The condition is also referred to as radiographic axial spondyloarthritis (r-axSpA), meaning the damage can be seen on X-rays.

-As with other types of inflammatory arthritis, like rheumatoid arthritis, early diagnosis and treatment for AS are important for stopping or slowing the disease.
-This can help prevent joint deformity, new bone formation in the spine, disability, and associated health problems.
-Structural damage caused by AS is generally not reversible.
-Below are symptoms you may notice when AS is in its early stages.
+As with other types of inflammatory arthritis, such as rheumatoid arthritis, early diagnosis and treatment for AS are crucial to managing symptoms and slowing disease progression.
+This approach can help prevent joint deformity, excess bone formation in the spine, disability, and associated health problems.
+Once damage caused by AS develops, it’s irreversible (permanent).

 Back Pain

-People with AS usually experience lower back pain as their first symptom.
-The disease starts at the sacroiliac joints, where the lumbar spine connects to the pelvis.
-Pain can be on one side or both in the beginning.
+For most people with AS, lower back pain is the first noticeable symptom.
+The disease typically starts at the sacroiliac joints, where the lower spine connects to the pelvis.
+Pain can also be felt on one side or both sides of the lower back early on.
+It may also occur in other areas of the back, including the neck or buttocks.

 Stiffness